2023 Most Popular Ecology & Systematics Biology Bachelor's Degree Schools in Connecticut

 On average, ecology graduates from UCONN take out $23,138 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $313.

-A rank of #2 on this year’s list means University of New Haven is a great place for ecology, evolution and systematics biology students working on their bachelor’s degree.
-Located in the large suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.
+The in-demand bachelor’s degree programs at University of New Haven helped the school earn the #2 place on this year’s ranking of the most popular ecology, evolution and systematics biology schools in Connecticut.
+Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a moderately-sized student population.

 Women make up 69% of the ecology majors at the school.